ethereum-optimism/optimism-tutorial/ecosystem/attestation-station/contract-access/README.md

 In this tutorial you learn how to read, interpret, and write those attestations.

 The contract we'll be using is on the Optimism Goerli network, at address [`0xEE36eaaD94d1Cc1d0eccaDb55C38bFfB6Be06C77`](https://goerli-explorer.optimism.io/address/0xEE36eaaD94d1Cc1d0eccaDb55C38bFfB6Be06C77).
-On the production Optimism network the contract is [at the same address](https://explorer.optimism.io/address/0xEE36eaaD94d1Cc1d0eccaDb55C38bFfB6Be06C77)
+On OP Mainnet the contract is [at the same address](https://explorer.optimism.io/address/0xEE36eaaD94d1Cc1d0eccaDb55C38bFfB6Be06C77)

 This is one of the methods to access AttestationStation (ATST).
 [There are other ways](../README.md).